OpenCV 4.10.0-dev

 • Git

-• Python 2.7 or later and Numpy 1.5 or later
+• Python 3.x and NumPy 1.5 or later

-This tutorial will assume you have Python, Numpy and Git installed on your machine.
+This tutorial will assume you have Python, NumPy and Git installed on your machine.

 Note